steve30572/Finance_causality_knowledge_graph/README.md

 |   └── data /                     # Data obtained by running LLM with prompt written in prompts/v7.txt
 ├── crawling/                      # Crawling code for GDELT Finance Events ├── causality_test/                # Demo for causality testing
+|   └── data /                     # Example of how to organize the result of causality test
 └── README.md
 ```